Bag-Labs/greenhouse-job-board/README.txt

 = 1.5 =
 * Adding add job board media button and wizard to help construct your shortcode.
-* Bug fixes - compatability with ACF Pro
+* Bug fixes - compatability with ACF Pro.
-* Bug fixes - unexpected output
+* Bug fixes - unexpected output.
+* Updates - requiring a url_token with user feedback on error.

 = 1.4 =
 * Adding support for location filter (include and exclude).